Election-Tech-Initiative/electionguard/docs/elections/College_Park_Maryland_2023.md

 In-person voters will be asked to participate in an exit survey, and all College Park residents are welcome to participate in an election survey collecting general election feedback in addition to perspectives on ElectionGuard.
 Upon survey completion, the Center for Civic Design will publish a report on voter sentiment.

 <!-- Links -->
+[election-guard-spec-v2_0]: ../spec/index.md#v20
-[College-Park-Banner]: /images/ElectionGuard_College_Park_2023.svg "College Park Banner"
+[College-Park-Banner]: ../images/ElectionGuard_College_Park_2023.svg "College Park Banner"
+[preston-idaho-pilot]: Preston_Idaho_2022.md
-[hart-scanner]: /images/votingmachine.jpeg
+[hart-scanner]: ../images/votingmachine.jpeg
+[mitre-requirements-doc]: ../images/MITRE-EG-CP-requirements.pdf